-RCTs demonstrate that the use of continuous interscalene analgesia reduces opioid requirements compared with placebo for hospitalized patients (1,2).
-Compared with IV patient-controlled analgesia (PCA) for open shoulder surgery, RCTs consistently demonstrate that continuous interscalene analgesia not only reduces requirements for postoperative opioids (3-6) but also provides better analgesia, reduces opioidrelated side effects, and provides better patient satisfaction for at least the first 48 h after inpatient surgery.
-Although a case series of 100 patients suggested enhanced physical rehabilitation after shoulder surgery with continuous interscalene analgesia (7), effects on success of physical rehabilitation or duration of hospitalization are unknown.
-Development of portable disposable and electronic pumps has increased interest in continuous perineural analgesia for outpatient upper extremity surgery.
+RCTs demonstrate that use of continuous interscalene analgesia has superior analgesic efficacy to placebo and intraarticular infusions for hospitalized patients (1-3).
+Compared with IV patient-controlled analgesia (PCA) for open shoulder surgery, RCTs consistently demonstrate that use of continuous interscalene analgesia not only reduced requirements for postoperative opioids (4,5) but also provided better analgesia, reduced opioid-related side effects, and provided better patient satisfaction for at least the first 48 h after inpatient surgery.
+Although a case series of 100 patients suggested enhanced physical rehabilitation after shoulder surgery with continuous interscalene analgesia (6), effects on success of physical rehabilitation or duration of hospitalization are unknown.
+Development of portable disposable and electronic pumps has increased interest in continuous perineural analgesia for outpatient upper extremity surgery (7).
 RCTs have begun to establish superior efficacy of continuous peripheral catheter techniques for postoperative analgesia after ambulatory surgery.
-Recently, for shoulder surgery, 20 patients were randomized to receive continuous interscalene analgesia with either 0.2% ropivacaine or saline for 48 h with a disposable infusion pump at 8 mL/h with patient boluses (2 mL) allowed every 15 min (Fig. 1).
+For shoulder surgery, 20 patients were recently randomized to receive continuous interscalene analgesia with either 0.2% ropivacaine or saline for 48 h with a disposable infusion pump at 8 mL/h with patient boluses (2 mL) allowed every 15 min (Fig. 1).
 Rescue analgesia was provided with oral opioids.
-During the infusion period, patients receiving ropivacaine had better analgesia and used less oral opioid and had less nausea, sedation, and pruritus and better sleep patterns (8).
+During the infusion period, patients receiving ropivacaine had better analgesia, used less oral opioid, had less nausea, sedation, and pruritus, and had better sleep patterns (8).
 Continuous infraclavicular analgesia for brachial plexus analgesia has been studied for outpatient upper extremity surgery (9).
 Thirty patients were randomized to receive either saline or 0.2% ropivacaine with the same disposable pump.
-Again, during the infusion, patients receiving ropivacaine had better analgesia, used less oral opioid, had less nausea, sedation, and pruritus, and had better sleep patterns.
+Again during the infusion period, patients receiving ropivacaine had better analgesia, used less oral opioid, had less nausea, sedation, and pruritus and better sleep patterns.